 The Company responds to law enforcement requests in accordance with applicable law.
 These guidelines are for law enforcement officials seeking records from the Company.
 Please send all law enforcement process, requests, and correspondence to email@example.com.

 The Company carefully reviews all requests from government, law enforcement, and third parties to ensure that there is a valid legal basis for each request; and complies only with legally valid requests.
 If the Company determines that there is no valid legal basis or where a request is considered to be inappropriate, the Company will challenge or reject the request.

-cPanel, Inc. is a U.S. entity based in Texas.
+cPanel, L.L.C. is a U.S. entity based in Texas.
 Because of this, disclosure of user data is governed by United States law, including the Electronic Communications Privacy Act, 18 U.S.C. § 2701, et seq.
 Under that law, the Company requires:

 Because the Company is a U.S. entity, we respond only to valid legal process issued by a U.S. governmental entity or court and properly served in the U.S.